CHAPTER Rev 2400

 (b)

-The total amount of compensation paid to employees shall be determined
+The total amount of compensation paid to service providers shall be

 (2) The wages reported on the employer's